-- .29 The Safety Management Plan must include procedures to ensure compliance with the requirements of this sub-clause. - .30 Assessments are to be conducted for each worker and on the arrival of new or transferred workers.
-The Contractor's Personnel must not work on the Site unless their skills, knowledge and experience have been assessed as appropriate.
-The requirements of this clause apply to personnel undertaking design, investigations, inpections verification, commissioning and any other professional services in relation to the Rail Infrastructure. - .31 The Contractor must: - (a) establish required competencies for all tasks to be performed by the Contractor's Personnel, noting the requirement to be assessed in accordance with the Australian Quality Training Framework (AQTF); - (b) identify any gap in worker competence (ie the difference between the set competence for the task and the worker's competence); - (c) ensure that the Contractor's Personnel achieve the set competence for the task; - (d) maintain records of assessed competencies for employees and subcontractor's employees; - (e) measure competency against position descriptions that define the purpose, authority of each position and qualifications and experience required for that position; - (f) ensure that all employees and subcontractors have undergone a site specific induction; - (g) provide evidence of competence and training of rail safety workers, upon the request of the Principal or an authorised person; and - (h) include Track Safety Awareness Training, where required in accordance with Part HC80 "Track Access: or External Rail Networks" or Part CH70 "Track Access: Adelaide Metropolitan Passenger Railway" in the Contractor's assessment of competence.
+- .29 The Safety Management Plan shall include procedures to ensure compliance with the requirements of this sub-clause. - 30 Assessments are to be conducted for each worker and on the arrival of new or transferred workers.
+The Contractor's Personnel shall not work on the Site unless their skills, knowledge and experience have been assessed as appropriate.
+The requirements of this clause apply to personnel undertaking design, investigations, inpections verification, commissioning and any other professional services in relation to the Rail Infrastructure. - .31 The Contractor shall: - (a) establish required competencies for all tasks to be performed by the Contractor's Personnel, noting the requirement to be assessed in accordance with the Australian Quality Training Framework (AQTF); - (b) identify any gap in worker competence (i.e. the difference between the set competence for the task and the worker's competence); - (c) ensure that the Contractor's Personnel achieve the set competence for the task; - (d) maintain records of assessed competencies for employees and subcontractor's employees; - (e) measure competency against position descriptions that define the purpose, authority of each position and qualifications and experience required for that position; - (f) ensure that all employees and subcontractors have undergone a site specific induction; - (g) provide evidence of competence and training of rail safety workers, upon the request of the Principal or an authorised person; and - (h) include Track Safety Awareness Training, where required in accordance with Part CH75 "Track Access: External Rail Transport Operators" in the Contractor's assessment of competence.